FlyawayTester84/LeetCode-Solutions/42 Trapping Rain Water | Monotonic Stack.md

   ```
  [ 4 | 3 | 3 | 3 | 3 | 3 ]
  ```
  and a total amount of `9` units of water trapped.
-Finally we have a `5`, which is a problem given our algorithm, since all elements in the stack are than 5.
+Finally we have a `5`, which is a problem given our algorithm, since all elements in the stack are less than 5.
 Thus we also need to keep track of the maximum element in the stack, and view `5` as virtually the maximum element when pushing it into the stack.
 The maximum element is like a wall which prevents the water from flowing to the left of it.
 The maximum element is `4`, so we have
  ```
  [ 4 | 4 | 4 | 4 | 4 | 4 | 5 ]
  ```